coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

   .. exn:: Cannot interpret this string as a value of type @type

      The string notation registered for :token:`type` does not support the given string.
-This error is given when the interpretation function returns :g:`None`.
+This error is given when the :term:`interpretation` function returns :g:`None`.

    .. exn:: @qualid__parse should go from Byte.byte, (list Byte.byte), or PrimString.string to @type or (option @type).